htwyford/crowdsourced-map/README.md

 6. __Acquire a Google Maps API key__

 Follow step 1 of [Google's tutorial](https://developers.google.com/maps/documentation/javascript/get-api-key)
 on acquiring an API key.
+You will be prompted to add referrers during the setup process.
+Add the URL of the site at which you will be hosting your map, so that others cannot use your key.
 Once you have your API key, open `index.html`.
-Add your key to line 9, remove line 8 above, and remove the comment symbols (<!-- -->) around line 9.
+Add your key to line 9, remove line 8 above, and remove the comment symbols (arrows) around line 9.
 Your site is now complete!

 7. __Distribute your site__